aptitudetechnology/Aventory/README.md

 ```
 sail artisan migrate:data

+ Do you want to backup current DB? (yes/no) [yes]:
+ > yes

+The backup has been started
+The backup has been proceed successfully. => app/backups/backup_20220808.sql

  Which customer data do you want to migrate?
 [GardenGateNursery]:
     [0] GardenGateNursery
  > 0
 ```